MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt.md

 ### Windows Runtime Component (C++/WinRT)
 A project template for a component; typically for consumption from a Universal Windows Platform (UWP).

-This template demonstrates the `midl.exe` > `cppwinrt.exe` toolchain, where Windows Metadata (`.winmd`) is generated from IDL, and then implementation and header stubs are generated from the Windows Metadata.
+This template demonstrates the `midl.exe` > `cppwinrt.exe` toolchain, where Windows Runtime metadata (`.winmd`) is generated from IDL, and then implementation and header stubs are generated from the Windows Runtime metadata.

 In an IDL file, define the runtime classes in your component, their default interface, and any other interfaces they implement.
 Build the project once to generate `module.g.cpp`, `module.h.cpp`, implementation templates in `Generated Files`, and stub type definitions in `Generated Files\sources`.
 Then use those the stub type definitions for reference to implement the runtime classes in your component.
 We recommend that you declare each runtime class in its own IDL file.